unicode-org/message-format-wg/spec/formatting.md

-_Formatting_ is a mostly implementation-defined process, as it depends on the implementation's shape for resolved values and the target shape of the formatting.
+_Formatting_ is a mostly implementation-defined process, as it depends on the implementation's shape for resolved values and the result type of the formatting.

-Formatting errors MAY be emitted during _formatting_, as formatting is not defined on every resolved value.
+Formatting errors MAY be emitted during _formatting_, as formatting is not necessarily defined on every resolved value.
 A formatter MAY provide a value to use in such a case instead of a _fallback value_.

-_Formatting_ MAY produce formatted messages in the following shapes, as well as any others:
+_Formatting_ MAY produce formatted messages with the following data types, as well as any others:

 - A single concatenated string.
+- A string with associated attributes for portions of its text.
 - A flat sequence of objects corresponding to each resolved value.
 - A hierarchical structure of objects that group spans of resolved values, such as sequences delimited by "open" and "close" _function_ _annotations_.

-Implementations SHOULD provide _formatting_ output shapes that match user needs, such that e.g. re-parsing a message formatted as a string is not required.
+Implementations SHOULD provide _formatting_ result types that match user needs, including situations that require further processing of formatted messages.
 Implementations SHOULD encourage users to consider a formatted localised string as an opaque data structure, suitable only for presentation.

+### Examples

+_This section is non-normative._

+1. An implementation might choose to return an interstitial object so that the caller can "decorate" portions of the formatted value.
+   In ICU4J, the `NumberFormatter` class returns a `FormattedNumber` object, so a _pattern_ such as `{This is my number {42 :number}}` might return the character sequence `This is my number ` followed by a `FormattedNumber` object representing the value `42` in the current locale.

+2. A formatter in a web browser could format a message as a DOM fragment rather than as a representation of its HTML source.

 ### Formatting Fallback Values

 If the resolved _pattern_ includes any _fallback values_
-and the formatting target is a concatenated string or a sequence of strings, the string representation of each _fallback value_ MUST be the concatenation of a U+007B LEFT CURLY BRACKET `{`, the _fallback value_ as a string,
+and the formatting result is a concatenated string or a sequence of strings, the string representation of each _fallback value_ MUST be the concatenation of a U+007B LEFT CURLY BRACKET `{`, the _fallback value_ as a string,